 VERDICT: Over-ear headphones are ideally good and safe for young kids but as they grow, they tend to like in-ear earbuds.
 However, over-ear takes it.

-Which is safer for Seniors – earbuds, on-ear or over-ear headphones
+5. Which is safer for Seniors – Earbuds or Headphones

 On-ear headphones are the best headphones for seniors.
 Most seniors do not listen to music for long.
 They need headphones that will give them a clear and close sound when listening to programs and music.